 Larch trees are deciduous conifers that lose their needles in the fall.
-One species, L. decidua, grows up to 50 m in height and has needle-like leaves and small, light-brown cones.1 It is indigenous to the Pacific Northwest United States and British Columbia.2 The Dahurian larch tree (L. gmelinii/L. dahurica) is found in central Siberia and as far east as Kamchatka, Russia.3, 4 Siberian larch (L. sibirica) is also found in Siberia.
+One species, L. decidua, grows up to 50 m in height and has needle-like leaves and small, light-brown cones.(Chevallier 1996) It is indigenous to the Pacific Northwest United States and British Columbia.(Larch 2000) The Dahurian larch tree (L. gmelinii/L. dahurica) is found in central Siberia and as far east as Kamchatka, Russia.(Dion 2016, Schauss 2015) Siberian larch (L. sibirica) is also found in Siberia.
 European larch (L. decidua) is cultivated in central Europe.
 Japanese larch (L. leptolepis/L. kaempferi) is found in Japan.
-Eastern larch (L. laricina) and Western larch (L. occidentalis) grow in North America.4
+Eastern larch (L. laricina) and Western larch (L. occidentalis) both grow in North America.(Dion 2016)

-Larch trees were reportedly introduced in Great Britain in 1639 and have been cultivated there since the early 19th century.
-The tree is grown mainly for its timber, but the inner bark and resin are also used.1 Arabinogalactan constituents from certain Larix spp. have gained popularity because of their ability to enhance the immune system.5 Dietary sources of arabinogalactans include carrots, tomatoes, pears, radishes, and red wine.4, 6
+Larch trees were reportedly introduced to Great Britain in 1639 and have been cultivated there since the early 19th century.
+The tree is grown mainly for its timber, but the inner bark and resin are also used.(Chevallier 1996) Arabinogalactan constituents from certain Larix spp. have gained popularity because of their ability to enhance the immune system.(Benedikt 1999) Other dietary sources of arabinogalactans include carrots, tomatoes, pears, radishes, and red wine.(Dion 2016, Robinson 2001)

-Arabinogalactans are present in the species L. dahurica and L. occidentalis.7, 8, 9 Arabinogalactans belong to a group of carbohydrates known as hemicelluloses, which are long, densely-branched polysaccharides of varying weights widely found throughout the plant kingdom and in some microbial systems, especially acid-fast mycobacterium.4, 10 Anti-inflammatory, anti-allergenic, and anticomplement effects are generally associated with lower-weight polysaccharides.
-Higher-weight polysaccharides simulate natural killer cell cytotoxicity.2 Arabinogalactans are abundant in the genus Larix and are most often covalently linked to pectin and protein.5, 7 For example, the powdered extract from the pine bark of the western larch tree (L. occidentalis) is 98% arabinogalactan.
-The extract has a pine odor, a sweet taste, and is nonviscous and easily soluble in water.5 It also possesses stability over various concentrations, pH levels, and temperatures.10 Western larch arabinogalactan is made of galactose and arabinose molecules in a 6:1 ratio.2, 4, 10 All arabinogalactans isolated thus far from Larix are of the 3,6-beta-D-galactan type.7 The extract is harvested from already fallen trees, or from waste larch product from the lumber industry.
+Arabinogalactans are present in the species L. dahurica and L. occidentalis.(Groman 1994, Odonmazig 1994, Prescott 1995) Arabinogalactans belong to a group of carbohydrates known as hemicelluloses, which are long, densely-branched polysaccharides of varying weights.
+They are widely found throughout the plant kingdom and in some microbial systems, especially acid-fast mycobacterium.(Dion 2016, D'Adamo 1996) Anti-inflammatory, anti-allergenic, and anticomplement effects are generally associated with lower-weight polysaccharides.
+Higher-weight polysaccharides generally simulate natural killer cell cytotoxicity.(Larch 2000) Arabinogalactans are abundant in the genus Larix and are most often covalently linked to pectin and protein.(Benedikt 1999, Odonmazig 1994) For example, the powdered extract from the pine bark of the western larch tree (L. occidentalis) is 98% arabinogalactan.
+The extract has a pine odor, a sweet taste, and it is non-viscous and easily soluble in water.(Benedikt 1999) It also possesses stability over various concentrations, pH levels, and temperatures.(D'Adamo 1996) Western larch arabinogalactan is made of galactose and arabinose molecules in a 6:1 ratio.(D'Adamo 1996, Dion 2016, Larch 2000) All arabinogalactans isolated thus far from Larix are of the 3,6-beta-D-galactan type.(Odonmazig 1994) The extract is harvested from already fallen trees, or from waste larch product from the lumber industry.
 A benefit of this natural polymer is that it possesses great uniformity.
-Batch variation is not a problem among larch trees, as it is with other natural products.5 According to one report, arabinogalactans from L. occidentalis have been isolated, characterized, and purified.9 The properties of arabinogalactans from L. dahurica have also been documented, and were found to comprise a homogeneous product with very narrow molecular weight distribution.7
+Batch variation is not a problem among larch trees, as it is with other natural products.(Benedikt 1999) According to one report, arabinogalactans from L. occidentalis have been isolated, characterized, and purified.(Prescott 1995) The properties of arabinogalactans from L. dahurica have also been well documented, and were found to comprise a homogeneous product with a very narrow molecular weight distribution.(Odonmazig 1994)

-Other constituents from Larix have been identified.
-Larix flavonoids from various species have been analyzed, including flavanones (naringenin, hesperitin, hesperidin), flavones (apigenin, vitexin), and flavonols (kaempferols, quercetins, isorhamnetins, myricetins, syringetins).11 L. decidua contains lignans, resins, and volatile oil (mainly alpha- and beta-pinene and limonene).1 18-nor-abietatrienes and diterpenes, including abietane-type diterpenes (eg, 7alpha,15-dihydroxyabieta-8,11,13-trien-18-al), have been isolated from the species L. kaempferi.12, 13 Phenolics (flavonoids) from L. leptolepis have been reported.14 The resin constituent diterpene has been documented in L. europaea.15
+Other constituents from Larix species have also been identified.
+Larix flavonoids from various species have been analyzed, including flavanones (naringenin, hesperitin, hesperidin), flavones (apigenin, vitexin), and flavonols (kaempferols, quercetins, isorhamnetins, myricetins, syringetins).(Niemann 1977) L. decidua contains lignans, resins, and volatile oil (mainly alpha- and beta-pinene and limonene).(Chevallier 1996) More recently, flavonoids, spiro-polyphenols, and procyanidins have also been identified in L. decidua.(Baldan 2017) 18-nor-abietatrienes and diterpenes, including abietane-type diterpenes (eg, 7alpha,15-dihydroxyabieta-8,11,13-trien-18-al), have been isolated from the species L. kaempferi.(Ohtsu 1998, Ohtsu 1998) Phenolics (flavonoids) from L. leptolepis have been reported.(Niemann 1974) The resin constituent diterpene has been documented in L. europaea.(Bruns 1969)

 Uses and Pharmacology